AbyBalu/hyperledger-Health-Verification/LFS171x/indy-material/nodejs/AgentDemoScript.md

 *   First, we'll post to the Hyperledger Indy Ledger a transcript _Schema_.
 This is a public definition of what fields (claims) are in Transcript Credentials that Faber will issue to its graduates.
 Since it is public, the Schema could be published by anyone (such as the "Association of Colleges and Universities") and can be used by anyone (such as other institutions like "Port Chester University").
 *   Second, we'll post to the Hyperledger Indy Ledger a "Credential Definition," an Indy component that links a particular Credential Issuer (Faber in this case), with a Schema (the Transcript Schema), an optional Revocation Registry (we're not going to use that) and a series of Keys used for encryption and signing of the Claims in the Credentials.

-Together, that public data is what allows Faber to issue a Transcript Credential to Alice that she can later prove to Acme.
+Together, that public data is what allows Faber to issue a Transcript Credential to Aby that she can later prove to Acme.

 Back to our story.
 Faber has just set up a Hyperledger Indy Agent that can issue credentials.
 John Academic, Faber's most awesome transcript keeper, needs to get things working.
 He will have to write a Schema and Credential Definition to the Indy Ledger to do this.
 It is a bit complicated but nothing John Academic can't handle!